dgaydukov/cert-frm/frm.md

 * Future - type derivative - agreement to buy/sell asset at predetermined future date & price
 * Basis (funding rate) - difference in price between spot & future market
-* Funding - series of continues payments between longs & shorts, tethers perpetual price to spot price
+* Funding - series of continues payments between longs & shorts, tethers perpetual price to spot price Don't confuse:
-* IM (Initial margin) - min amount of usd required to open position
-* TAM (total account margin) - total amount of all assets that can be used for margin (usually only USD/USDC can be used for margin, other assets can be used if cross-collaterization is activated)
-* AM (available margin) - available funds to place new orders.
-    * TAM = usd balance + unrealized p&l (for open positions) - RM (for open spot orders)
-    * AM = TAM - IM (for open position) - RM (for open perp orders)
-    * as long as TAM > IM - user can send new orders
-* MLT (margin liquidation trigger) - on average 50% of IM, If TAM < MLT, then liquidation process will kick in
-* Bankruptcy price (zero price) - when TAM goes to zero.
-Usually user will be liquidated before this, so liquidation fee is taken
-Don't confuse:
 * margin - collateral, amount of money user use for trade
 * leverage - multiple of user's margin, that user can trade (user margin - 100, leverage - 20, totalBalanceForTrade = 100*20=2000)